 - ¾ cup turbinado sugar (you can use regular)

-- ½ cup vegan butter like Earth Balance at room temperature
+- ½ cup vegan butter (at room temperature)

 - 1 tsp pure vanilla extract

-- 1 8-oz package of vegan cream cheese like Tofutti, left out of the refrigerator for at least an hour to soften.
+- 8 oz vegan cream cheese (left out of the refrigerator for at least an hour to soften.)

 - ½ tsp pure lemon extract

 - In a bowl, sift together the flour, baking powder, baking soda and mix well.
 Set aside.